Brainerd "Pat" Pidgeon Jr.

 Pat is survived by his wife, Barbara; daughters, Dana (Brooks) Aberg, Leslie and Pam (Chad) Nelson; grandsons, Mitchell Aberg, Kai Aberg, and Chase Nelson; granddaughter, Meg Nelson; his sister, Penny Hanselman; niece, Heather of Sauvies Island; nephew, Jack (Tina) Hanselman and their daughters Gabby and Gia of Portland.

 Pat outlived his own expectations and cherished every “extra” day that he had.
 Ultimately, Pat’s lesson is about being yourself, loving your family, giving big hugs, razzing friends, building memories, enjoying each day, keeping the peace, and leaving us all better off for having known and loved him.

 Per Pat’s request, he wanted to be cremated and have no memorial.

-To send flowers to B.S.
-"Pat" Pidgeon Jr.'s family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of B.S.
+"Pat" Pidgeon Jr., please visit our floral store.